Happy-Ferret/codeclimate-jscpd/README.md

 1. If you haven't already, [install the Code Climate CLI](https://github.com/codeclimate/codeclimate).
 2. Run `codeclimate engines:enable jscpd`.
 This command both installs the engine and enables it in your `.codeclimate.yml` file.
 3. You're ready to analyze!
 Browse into your project's folder and run `codeclimate analyze`.

+### Configuration

+`codeclimate-jscpd` will respect the `.cpd.yaml` if present in your project directory.
+Otherwise its default options apply.